Hacking Chinese

 Learning Chinese by playing board games

-Playing games is a powerful way of learning a language, and it’s something I’ve used extensively to learn Chinese.
-At university, I also teach a professional development course for language teachers focusing on how to use games in the language classroom.
+I’ve used games extensively to learn and teach Chinese, and, at university, I also teach a professional development course for language teachers focusing on how to use games in the language classroom.

 I’ve written several articles about this already, including how to use computer games to learn Chinese (and a separate article about StarCraft), as well as an article about playing word games to improve oral fluency.
 I have also designed text adventure games for learning Chinese.